lightningdb/chililog-server/README.md

 Why?
 ====
-I had a big problem the other day when my data centre provider claimed that I had exceeded by bandwidth allowance.
+I had a big problem the other day (back in 2010) when my data centre provider claimed that I had exceeded by bandwidth allowance.

 To find out what was causing my unusually high bandwidth usage, I had to aggregate logs from the firewall, load balancer, web server and app servers.